Nsustain/.github/profile/README.md

   </b>
 </p>

-An open-source website, where ...
+An open-source website for the environment and sustainability.
-Why we are working so hard on
-this website.
-Why we believe in this, and why we believe this will help you, too.

 <br>
 <br>